 The Truth About The Heart

-The heart is emotional and therefore fickle.
+The heart can be emotional and therefore fickle.

 If everyone went with every whim that came to their hearts, the world would be a lot more chaotic than it already is.

-There’s definitely something to be said for self-control.
-And this is not just common sense, it’s also biblical.
+This is not just common sense, it’s also biblical.

 Jeremiah 17:9–10 says, “The human heart is the most deceitful of all things, and desperately wicked.
 Who really knows how bad it is?
 But I, the LORD, search all hearts and examine secret motives.
 I give all people their due rewards, according to what their actions deserve.”

-Passion Comes From Your Gut
+Passion Comes From a Transformed Heart

-Passion is oftentimes more committed.
+Passion that comes from a transformed heart is more committed.

 I think this quote says it best: